bigsbug/Design-Pattens/pure-python/event/README.md

 # Projects

     -Advance List :
-        notif when list update or add a new items to list
+        notif when list update or add a new items to it